abinnuman/chat-demo-nodejs/Readme.md

 # How To Run

 a.
-Install dependencies: `npm install`.
+Install dependencies: `npm install`

 b.
-Run server: `node server.js`.
+Run server: `node server.js`

 c.
-Hit this url in your browser: http://localhost:300.
+Hit this URL in your browser: http://localhost:300

 # How To Test